hse-project/rfcs/rfcs/hse/0001-configuration-refactor.md

     "enabled": true,
     "structured": false,
     "destination": "file",
-    "path": "$PWD/hse.log", // both logging.path and kvdb.logging.path will point to the same log file by default "level": 7
+    "path": "$PWD/hse.log in the case of HSE logging and ${kvdb.home}/hse.log in the case of KVDB logging", // both logging.path and kvdb.logging.path will point to the same log file by default
+    "level": 7
   }
 }